anarcat/terms-benchmarks/README.md

  * Backgrounds: if arbitrary images can be set in the background
  * Transparency: if we can see under the windows
- * True-color: if more than 256 colors are supported. mlterm fails in Debian but succeeds in F27.
+ * True-color: if more than 256 colors are supported
  * URL: if URLs are outlined and clickable
  * text-wrap: if long lines are properly reflowed
  * Scrollback: if there's a scrollback buffer at all